 You can make these from cardboard and then glue photographs of the stone and brick work onto it to give surprisingly lifelike finish.
 It’s the same technique as for the inner tunnel walls above and is covered in how to create outstandingly realistic model railway scenery.

 Alternatively, and arguably easier, are the pre made tunnel entrances and supporting walls from Hornby, Busch, Noch, GuageMaster, Peco and Metcalfe.
-A wide range of styles and brick/stone effects are available via these manufacturers in both N, OO and HO scales from model shops and online at Amazon.
+A wide range of styles and brick/stone effects are available via these manufacturers in both N, OO and HO scales from model shops and online at eBay.

 I’ve used the Peco and Busch portals on several of my layouts and have been pleased with the end result, they add greatly to the interest and mystery of trains disappearing into tunnels.